This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 We have ranked the top routes to establish your career early on that we think are most promising right now:

-- If you can get a position working on policy or ML research at a top AI lab, such as OpenAI or DeepMind, then this could be a valuable opportunity to skill up before moving into government in the future.
+- If you can get a position working on policy or ML research at a top AI lab, such as Anthropic, OpenAI or Google DeepMind, then this could be a valuable opportunity to skill up before moving into government in the future.

-We recommend applying for a prestigious fellowship that comes with a job in the US government, such as the Presidential Management Fellows for recent graduates of advanced degrees, the AAAS fellowship for people with science PhDs or engineering master’s, or the TechCongress fellowship for mid-career tech professionals.
+We recommend applying for a prestigious fellowship that comes with a job in the US government, such as the Presidential Management Fellows for recent graduates of advanced degrees, the Horizon Fellowship, the AAAS fellowship for people with science PhDs or engineering master’s, or the TechCongress fellowship for mid-career tech professionals.
 If you are a STEM graduate then also consider the NSIN Technology and National Security Fellowship.

-For many people we think one of the best routes into the US Government is to do a prestigious master’s and then enter government as a federal employee.
+For many people we think one of the best routes into the US government is to do a prestigious master’s and then enter government as a federal employee.
 Master’s programs that we currently recommend doing include:

 - A prestigious law JD from Yale or Harvard, or possibly another top 6 law school.

-- Security studies, public policy or international relations at one of the top 6 policy schools
+- Security studies, public policy, or international relations at one of the top 6 policy schools

 - A master’s in machine learning at a top 10 CS department.

-- Or possibly a master’s in another relevant subject, such as S&T policy, war studies, computer science, economics, or cyber-security, though we often recommend law, security studies, public policy, international relations, and machine learning over these options.
+- Or possibly a master’s in another relevant subject, such as S&T policy, war studies, computer science, economics, or cybersecurity, though we often recommend law, security studies, public policy, international relations, and machine learning over these options.

-The specifics of which option ranks where in this list are highly uncertain, and will depend heavily on your background and personal fit, as well as specifics of the available role.
+The specifics of which option ranks where in this list are highly uncertain and will depend heavily on your background and personal fit, as well as specifics of the available role.
 We have highlighted a selection of promising roles that you can apply for now on our job board.

 - Identify someone who is rising up the ranks quickly and has a decent chance of becoming the most senior government official in your domain of interest